 Early examples of Cosmati decoration: (above) 1205 lintel of the entrance; (below-left) pavement; (below-right) detail of the balustrade which separated the choir from the rest of the church: it was decorated by the Vassalletto,

-another family of mosaicists of the XIIIth century who are best known for the decoration of the cloister of S. Paolo fuori le Mura and S. Giovanni in Laterano
+a family of mosaicists of the XIIIth century who are best known for the decoration of the cloisters of S. Paolo fuori le Mura and S. Giovanni in Laterano

 (left) Interior; (right) fourth nave

 In the early XXth century the interior of the church was freed from additions made after the XVth century.
 The church has an unusual "fourth nave", smaller than the others on the left side of the building.
 It could have been a lateral portico facing a lost monastery.
 In the XIIth century it was closed and it became a "fourth nave".
 In the following century it was decorated with some fine frescoes.